malcolmw/pykonal-docs/source/index.rst

 Welcome to PyKonal's documentation!
 ===================================

-.. warning:: Documentation is currently under construction and some pages may be incomplete.
+.. note:: Documentation is currently under construction and some pages may be incomplete.

 .. toctree::
    :maxdepth: 1